sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = WordPress User Import & Export =

-**Install our [WordPress Users & Members Import from CSV](https://wordpress.org/plugins/import-users) addon** along with an export addon to use the User Import & Export feature.
+Again, **install our [WordPress Users & Members Import from CSV](https://wordpress.org/plugins/import-users) addon** along with export addon to use the User Import & Export feature.
 Building a thriving online community involves managing user accounts, and these plugins make it a breeze.

 Here’s how they help: